-- Entry into force: as of 1 January 2025 (interim report on entry into force: July mid-2024) - Phased increase of output floors for internal model-based approaches until 2028 - · Adjustment of the standardised approach for weighting credit risks through - Greater differentiation of risk weights rather than using flat rates, especially for exposures secured by residential or commercial property depending on the loan-to-value ratio; and - Further assessment requirements for the application of external ratings. - Use of the advanced IRB approach not allowed for certain exposure classes, especially exposures to corporates and to financial institutions. - Adjustment of the calculation methodology of credit valuation adjustments (CVAs). - Replacement of previous approach to minimum capital requirements for operational risk (basic indicator, standardised and advanced measurement approaches) by a standardised approach based on earnings and historical losses. - Adjustment of the calculation methodology of the leverage ratio and introduction of a leverage ratio buffer for global systemically important banks (G-SIBs). - Output floor set for the internal model-based approaches at a minimum 72.5% of risk-weighted assets calculated using the standardised approaches. - Simplified implementation of the rules for category 3 to 5 banks. - Replacement of the previous FINMA circulars by FINMA ordinances: - Ordinance on the Trading Book and Banking Book and Eligible Capital (TBEO-FINMA): Replaces FINMA circular 13/1 'Eligible capital - banks'; - Ordinance on the Leverage Ratio and Operational Risks (LROO-FINMA): Replaces FINMA circular 15/3 'Leverage ratio - banks' and the quantitative part of the FINMA circular 08/21 'Operational risks - banks'; - Ordinance on Credit Risks (CreO-FINMA): Replaces FINMA circular 17/7 'Credit risks banks'; - Ordinance on Market Risks (MarO-FINMA): Replaces FINMA circular 08/20 'Market risks banks'.
+- → Entry into force: as of 1 January 2025 - → Phased increase of output floors for internal model-based approaches until 2028 - → Publication of the ordinances to implement the final Basel III standards (March 2024) - Despite delays in some countries and the partial postponement (mainly EU and USA) of selected new requirements in the area of market risks (FRTB), the Federal Council is not deviating from its previous timetable; full Basel III final regulation will therefore enter into force in Switzerland on 1 January 2025 - · Adjustment of the standardised approach for weighting credit risks through - Greater differentiation of risk weights rather than using flat rates, especially for exposures secured by residential or commercial property depending on the loan-to-value ratio; and - Further assessment requirements for the application of external ratings. - Use of the advanced IRB approach not allowed for certain exposure classes, especially exposures to corporates and to financial institutions. - Adjustment of the calculation methodology of credit valuation adjustments (CVAs). - Replacement of previous approach to minimum capital requirements for operational risk (basic indicator, standardised and advanced measurement approaches) by a standardised approach based on earnings and historical losses. - Adjustment of the calculation methodology of the leverage ratio and introduction of a leverage ratio buffer for global systemically important banks (G-SIBs). - Output floor set for the internal model-based approaches at a minimum 72.5% of risk-weighted assets calculated using the standardised approaches. - Simplified implementation of the rules for category 3 to 5 banks. - Replacement of the previous FINMA circulars by FINMA ordinances: - Ordinance on the Trading Book and Banking Book and Eligible Capital (TBEO-FINMA): Replaces FINMA circular 13/1 'Eligible capital - banks'; - Ordinance on the Leverage Ratio and Operational Risks (LROO-FINMA): Replaces FINMA circular 15/3 'Leverage ratio - banks' and the quantitative part of the FINMA circular 08/21 'Operational risks - banks'; - Ordinance on Credit Risks (CreO-FINMA): Replaces FINMA circular 17/7 'Credit risks banks'; - Ordinance on Market Risks (MarO-FINMA): Replaces FINMA circular 08/20 'Market risks banks'.